rvasin/dubdog/README.md

 dubdog 'C:\Books' pdf,djvu,epub,fb2
 ```

-Current version compares files only by file's size (not MD5 or similar message digest).
+Current version compares files by file's MD5 hash.
+Boost and OpenSSL libraries are used for reading the files and computing the hashes.
-Thus we careful to use it on real files.